PetreVane/Concentration.app/inProgressApps/README.md

+Work in progress.

-Contains unfinished apps, but which are functional, to a certain degree
+Contains unfinished apps, but which are functional, to a certain degree.